tashfiqul-islam/profile-weather-view/README.md

 ## 📋 Overview

 Profile Weather View automatically updates your GitHub profile README with real-time weather data for your location.
 It leverages GitHub Actions for fully automated updates every 8 hours, ensuring your profile always shows current conditions with zero maintenance.
+The application is built with modern TypeScript and powered by the ultra-fast Bun runtime for optimal performance.

 <details>
 <summary><b>Full Table of Contents</b></summary>